Favorite Team-Building Activities in NYC

 Hell’s Kitchen Pickleball

 Pickleball has quickly become a favorite for groups that want high energy without a steep learning curve.
 We discovered Hell’s Kitchen Pickleball for Harlem Capital’s Founder Summit, and it was an instant hit.
-Bonus points to our client for leaning into the competition and creating branded jerseys for the participants.
+Bonus points to our client for leaning into the competition and creating company branded jerseys for the participants.

 New York Flower School